EnZon3/Fast10/README.md

 # Fast10
- Batch and registry files for an express installation of Windows 10 21h2
+ Batch and registry files for an express installation of Windows 10 21H2

  ![](https://img.shields.io/github/downloads/EnZon3/Fast10/total?color=blue&label=total%20downloads)

  ## Building

  To build the ISO, you need ImgBurn, or another iso creator.
 Copy the files that aren't GitHub files to you computer and add them to the ISO.
 Do not make it bootable.

+ ## Prerequisites

+ -- A Windows 10 21H2 ISO file
+ -- At least 40 GB of space in a virtual hard drive
+ -- At least 5 GB of RAM
+ -- Some level of knowledge of Windows

  ## Running